 TEEs enable general purpose computation on encrypted data without exposing data or plain-text application code and provide complete cryptographic protection for applications with the performance needed by enterprises.

-However, the need for the CSP to host the cryptographic keys used to encrypt and decrypt sensitive data presented a barrier.
+However, the need for the CSP to host the cryptographic keys used to encrypt and decrypt sensitive data presented a cloud security risk.
 Even though the TEE protects data and application code from root-user and unauthorized system access, the data remained at risk unless organizations maintain exclusive control over their encryption keys.

 With a “Bring Your Own Key” (BYOK) approach, the CSP holds an organization’s keys to encrypt and decrypt data.
 Not surprisingly, few security managers should be comfortable with this, and it has presented a security issue that needs to be addressed if the benefits of end-to-end encryption are to be fully realized.